Polidea/cmake-nRF5x/ci/scripts/README.md

   definitions located at `./ci/libraries`.

 - `generate_example.sh` - automatically generates example's template from
   the Makefiles found in the `./ci/sdks` directory.
-A result in located inside `./ci/examples/*/CMakeLists.txt` file.
-You can it as a guide for adding new examples.
+A result is located inside `./ci/examples/*/CMakeLists.txt` file.
+You can use it as a guide for adding new examples.

   - `--example=` relative path to SDK example (e.g. `peripheral/blinky`).